-Did you know that the city of Copenhagen is designated as a World Capital of Architecture by UNESCO?
-This was done on the recommendation of the General Assembly of the International Union of Architects (UIA) for its strong tradition in architecture and innovative urban development and its high objectives in climate, sustainable solutions, and liveability.
+Did you know that UNESCO has designated Copenhagen as a World Capital of Architecture?
+This recognition, granted on the recommendation of the International Union of Architects (UIA), highlights the city's rich architectural heritage, innovative urban planning, and commitment to sustainability, climate action, and liveability.

 Christianshavn is one of Copenhagen's most charming areas, thanks to its colourful buildings, idyllic canals, and other features.
 The area comprises small islands and is best explored by bike, on foot along the quays, or even from the ocean.